victoriyayeotobo/ANN-CW1/README.md

-# Glucose Level Prediction – ANN_CW1
+# Glucose Level Prediction – Baseline ANN

-This project focused on predicting future blood glucose levels using deep learning models.
+This project is an earlier stage exploration of predicting future blood glucose levels using simple ANN architectures.
-It gave me hands-on experience with real-world time-series data and helped me understand how different architectures perform in healthcare prediction tasks.
+It helped me build intuition about time-series modeling before moving on to more advanced architectures like LSTM, GRU, and CNN.

 ---

 ## Objective

-The goal was to build models that could forecast a patient’s blood glucose levels using only previous measurements.
+The goal was to forecast a patient's future blood glucose readings based only on their previous measurements, working with minimal features to simulate wearable device data.
-Unlike most predictive healthcare projects that rely on many features (like insulin doses, meals, or activity), this project intentionally worked with limited inputs to simulate realistic wearable-device scenarios.

 ---

-## What I Learned

-- **Handling Time-Series Data**:
-  I worked on cleaning medical datasets, creating input-output sequences, and managing time lags.

-- **Building and Comparing Models**:
-  I trained and compared four deep learning models:
-  - Multilayer Perceptron (MLP)
-  - Long Short-Term Memory (LSTM)
-  - Gated Recurrent Unit (GRU)
-  - 1D Convolutional Neural Network (1D CNN)

-- **Evaluating Models Properly**:
-  I used metrics like Mean Absolute Error (MAE), Mean Squared Error (MSE), and R² Score to assess model performance — beyond just training loss.

-- **Critical Thinking About Machine Learning**:
-  Through this project, I realized that success isn’t just about building more complex models.
-  It’s about understanding the real-world problem properly — when to apply machine learning, when simpler methods might work, and how important context and data quality are.
+## My Learning Focus

+- **Basic ANN Design**:
+  Built and trained baseline neural network models for time-series prediction tasks.

+- **Experimenting with Parameters**:
+  Adjusted layer sizes, activation functions, and epochs to study the impact on predictions.

-- **Realistic Limitations**:
+- **Learning Model Limitations**:
-  I learned that predicting glucose from short sequences is extremely difficult.
-In healthcare applications, richer data and domain expertise are often more critical than model complexity alone.

----

-## Key Outcomes

-- All models reached similar MAE values (~0.134), but had low R² scores due to the minimal input features.
-- **LSTM** and **GRU** handled sequences slightly better, but even simpler models like **MLP** and **CNN** performed competitively.
-- The project deepened my understanding of how model architecture choices interact with real-world data limitations.
+  Observed that shallow models can work but may struggle with longer sequence dependencies, leading to exploring deeper architectures in later versions.

 ---